sethmachine/universal-sound-board/README.md

 ### Setting up a source

-The steps here allow us to set up a source (audio output), so that USB has a place to send captured microphone input to.
+The steps here allow us to set up a source (audio output), so that USBD has a place to send captured microphone input to.
 This is necessary so that we can simultaneously send microphone input and audio files in a single audio input stream to Discord, Zoom, etc.

 We will repeat [the same steps as we did to set up a sink](#setting-up-a-sink), except this time it will be for the Virtual Audio Cable as a source (this is where the physical microphone will send its input).